MagneticMule/bacol-utils-for-wp/README.md

-# bacol utils for wp
+# Building a City of Literature Utilities for Wordpress

+few simple tools for creating the BACOL website